 Let’s make your life easier, shall we?
 Here are a few rules of thumb that will help you choose a good quality dog food for your Weim!

 1) Find a dog food that is manufactured in the US or Canada.
 You’ll find that this exercise eliminates a lot of brands immediately!
 Most boutique brands and small companies source ingredients locally.
-Some, like Fromm and Acana, also use their own facilities and kitchens, unlike many of the other big brands that are owned by global conglomerates that outsource.
+Some, like Fromm, also use their own facilities and kitchens, unlike many of the other big brands that are owned by global conglomerates that outsource.

 2) Can you recognize the first five ingredients of your dog food as FOOD?
 (For instance, what kind of food is “by-product” or “natural flavor” ?
 If it isn’t FOOD, then it really shouldn’t be in the top five!)